nokia/danm/deployment-guide.md

 kubectl create -f integration/manifests/svcwatcher/
 ```
 This component is an optional part of the suite.
 You only need to install it if you would like to use Kubernetes Services for all the network interfaces of your Pod - but who wouldn't want that??
-**Disclaimer**: svcwatcher already leverages DANM CNI to create its network interface.
-Don't forget to change the name of the network referenced in the example manifest file to your bootstrap network!
+**Disclaimer**: svcwatcher, and webhook already leverage DANM CNI to create their network interface.
+Don't forget to configure an appropriate default network in your cluster before you instantiate them!
-We use Flannel for this purpose in our infrastructures.
+We use Flannel, or Calico for this purpose in our infrastructures.
 We also assume RBAC is configured in your cluster.